 Fine Craftsmanship with a Long and Glorious Heritage

-In the early 1950s, Lumban was already producing hand-embroidered products such as table runners and doilies.
-Brigida Yasoña-Macalos was one of the pioneers in the production of the said products that she sold in Escolta and Divisoria in Manila.
+Lumban has been producing hand-embroidered products such as table runners and doilies since the early 1950s.
+Brigida Yasoña-Macalos was one of the pioneers in producing these products that she sold in Escolta and Divisoria in Manila.
 The incumbent president during that time was Ramon Magsaysay.
 Wearing barong became his choice making it popular during his term from 1953-1957.
-The growing popularity of barong led to the expansion of Brigida's business to barong making.
+The growing popularity of barong during that time led to the expansion of Brigida's business to barong making.
 This became a booming industry in the rural town of Lumban when former President Ferdinand Marcos designated Barong Tagalog as the "National Attire" in 1975.
 Since then, it has become an industry in Lumban.

-Teodorico Alunan Bautista, the son of Brigida's neighbors, Pio Bautista and Arceli Alunan, is a godchild of Gloria, one of Brigida's only two daughters.
-Teodorico grew up under the care of Brigida and rendered as the youngest son in the family.
-He married Lolita de Luna Yasoña, the daughter of Brigida's nephew, Fructoso Ybarrat Yasoña whose wife, Aurora de Luna, was a veteran embroiderer.
+Teodorico, a godchild of Gloria, one of Brigida's two daughters, grew up as a part of Brigida's family.
+He married Lolita, the daughter of Brigida's nephew, Fructoso Yasoña, whose wife, Aurora de Luna, was a veteran embroiderer.

-Both Teodorico and Lolita grew up learning about the business.
-It was in the early 1990s when the couple continued the business of providing superior quality embroidered products.
-Now, the business is already being managed by their children who endeavor to unceasingly support Filipino artisans by offering superior quality products.
+Teodorico and Lolita continued the business of providing superior-quality embroidered products.
+Now, the business is already being managed by their children who endeavor to preserve Lumban’s embroidery and barong-making traditions by promoting hand-embroidered products.